darshangujraticodes/NodeJS-Practice/mongodb/mongodb-practice.md

     ])
     ```

-- While inserting data in mongodb it has 2 operation methods
+- While inserting data in mongodb it has 2 operation methods <br>
-  --> Ordered : It is default behaviour and line execution interpretor stops after encountering first error.
+  --> Ordered : It is default behaviour and line execution interpretor stops after encountering first error. <br>
   --> Unordered : It is behaviour which ee have to set by setting `{ orderend: false }` which will allow interpretor to move on even though if it encounter any error jump on next line.

 2. Read Operation in MongoDB <br>